 Bake the cake layers in the center rack for 30-35 minutes.
 Test for doneness by inserting a knife or wooden toothpick into the center of the cake and it should come out clean.
 Cool the cake pans on wire racks for 10 minutes, then remove the cake layers from the cake pans and allow to cool completely on the wire racks.
 Remove and discard the parchment paper.
 The cake must be completely cooled before applying the frosting.

-When the cake is completely cool, if the cake needs to be leveled you can now level the cake with a bread knife.
+When the cake is completely cool, if the cake needs to be leveled you can now level with a bread knife.
 This allows you to stack the layers evenly when assembling.
 If the layers are pretty flat, it is not necessary to level the cake layers.

 To Make the Cream Cheese Frosting

-Gradually mix in the sifted confectioner's sugar, sprinkling 1/2 cup at a time until the mixture is smooth.
-Set aside until ready to frost the cake.
+Set your frosting aside until ready to frost the cake.
 If you have some time until frosting the cake, you can refrigerate it but make sure it is room temperature before frosting.
 It usually takes a 1/2 hour to become room temperature after removing from the refrigerator.

 To Assemble the Carrot Cake